 Great Balls of Glass!
 Gazing balls in the garden are all the rage.
-It all started back in Venice, Italy where hand-blown glass artistry adorns all parts of the home, including the lawn.
-After that, decorative gazing balls traveled their way around Europe and while they were considered a Victorian era decor piece for English gardens, gazing balls can now be found in all garden of any style.
+It all started back in Venice, Italy, where hand-blown glass artistry adorns all parts of the home, including the lawn.
+After that, decorative gazing balls traveled their way around Europe and while they were once considered a Victorian-era decor piece for English gardens, gazing balls can now be found in all gardens of any style.
 These ones are made for the miniature gardening fans out there!
 They are a fun and simple project that you can make in no time!

 1. Start the spiral at the end of the wire and do a couple of rotations first.

 2. Place the marble in the circle and hold on tightly to the wire and the marble with one hand, while circling around with the other hand.

 3. Straighten and move the loops right on the marble with your fingers to make them evenly spaced.

 4. Add a smaller spiral before you add the marble, afterwards, or both, for more variety for your gazing ball bouquet.

 These gazing balls are a delightful adornment to a miniature garden.